 Yes, this is a useful technique in a lot of spaces, although it has some limitations.
-Outdoor CO2 in Australia is about 450 ppm, and human breath increases this concentration.
+Outdoor CO2 in our cities is currently about 450 ppm, and human breath increases this concentration.

 In well ventilated spaces, CO2 should stay below about 800-950 ppm in normal times.
 However during a pandemic it is better to be closer to 700 ppm.
 In poorly ventilated spaces CO2 can reach levels of 3,000-5,000 ppm which is a very dangerous situation.

 Surveying retail, pubs and clubs, libraries, classrooms and public buildings can be useful to get a general sense of which spaces may have the worst ventilation, and prioritizing actions there.